vincentnam/docker_datalake/README.md

     task_2 = DummyOperator('task_2', dag=dag)
     task_1 >> task_2 # Define dependencies

-The "task_2" will be chained to "task_1" and will be run after it.
+The "task_2" will be linked to "task_1" and will be run after it.
 Each task can be define with a run condition (as "all_success", "all_failed", "at least 1 task is successful", etc..).
 It is possible to create several branches to make several way for processing.
 The tools used for it are branching operators (see https://airflow.apache.org/docs/apache-airflow/1.10.14/concepts.html#branching)
-Branching is done the same way but you can chain a list of task to branch it.
+Branching is done the same way but you can link a list of task to branch it.
 The branching will have to return the task name of the next task to run.

     branch_operator >> [way_1 , way_2]